Hell in a Cell (2009): Main event matches

 The first main event match was a Hell in a Cell match for the WWE Championship between champion John Cena and Randy Orton.
 Both competitors had control at different points of the match.
 Cena used the cell to his advantage when he slammed Orton twice into the cell wall.
 When Cena attempted to slam Orton a third time, the challenger pushed him into the wall instead.
 Orton then attempted to drive Cena onto the steel steps but Cena bodyslammed the challenger to the outside.
 Orton then executed his middle-rope DDT for a near-fall.
 Cena followed with an Attitude Adjustment but Orton kicked out.
 Orton hit Cena on the neck with a steel chair, followed by a pin attempt which Cena kicked out.
 Cena applied the STF to Orton but Orton managed to get to the ropes.
 When Cena attempted another STF, Orton pushed him off, knocking the referee down in the process.
 Cena applied another STF and Orton tapped out, but the referee was unconscious at the time.
 After Cena checked on the referee, Orton executed an RKO but Cena kicked out.
 Orton then delivered a punt kick to win the title.

 The next match featured R-Truth against Drew McIntyre.
 R-Truth executed a dropkick and leg lariat in the early going before McIntyre executed a big boot and a clothesline.
-McIntyre attempted twice to executed the Future Shock but R-Truth countered each one until McIntyre threw him from the top rope.
+McIntyre attempted twice to execute the Future Shock but R-Truth countered each one until McIntyre threw him from the top rope.
 McIntyre followed with the Future Shock to score the pinfall.